dartwork-repo/dartwork-mpl/docs/_build/html/_sources/gallery/01_basic_plots/plot_markers.rst.txt

 Marker Styles
 =============

-Various marker styles and combinations with lines.
+Mix markers with strokes, fills, and offsets to encode categories or emphasis without clutter.

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-96
+GENERATED FROM PYTHON SOURCE LINES 7-120